ziscoplankton/paychckr/README.md

 - Calculate your daily working hours and pay
 - View your gross earnings, net earnings, taxes, and total hours worked for any chosen date range

 > Note that this app uses the Victorian taxes regulations for individuals in Australia.
 It generates marginal earnings and marginal taxes.
-No matter if you are threesholding for $18k, the app will deduce taxes at all times.
+No matter if you are threesholding for $18k, the app will deduct taxes at all times.

 ## Build
 <img    src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" alt="python logo" width="40px" height="40px" />